 Dinner is served at 1-2-3 euros

 Making delicious and balanced food accessible to struggling families.
-That's the aim of the 'Dinner is served in 1-2-3 euros' project, a cooperation between Colruyt Lowest Prices, social welfare institutions and local authorities in which more than 7,500 families have already participated.
+That's the aim of the 'Dinner is served in 1-2-3 euros' project, a cooperation between Colruyt Lowest Prices, social welfare institutions and local authorities in which 8,650 families have already participated.

 How does it work?